-Top Tips on How to Make it Through A Long-Haul Flight with Kids
+Top Tips on How to Make it Through a Long-Distance Flight with Children

 As a parent, the thought of flying long-haul with the kids may send you into cold sweats, or worse, put you off going all together.
 But don’t panic, there are plenty of ways to make the experience more bearable for everyone involved, without reaching for the sedatives.